zeljko-m-gavrilovic/youtube-dl-web/resources/README.md

 ## Screenshots

-GUI part of the application is a matter of a fast change so the screenshots can very soon be out of date but here are few of them just to get a "feeling" how does it look:
+GUI part of the application is a matter of change so the screenshots can very soon be out of date but here are few just to get a "feeling" how does it look
 ![Alt text](/form-screenshot.png?raw=true "Form to enter new track")
 ![Alt text](/list-screenshot.png?raw=true "list of entered tracks")